 Help wildlife in the hot weather

-Placing some stones in the middle will help any insects that may fall in, and provide useful landing spots for them to have a drink too.
+Placing stones in a dish will help any insects that may fall in, and provide useful landing spots for them to have a drink too.

 Top up the bird bath

-Birds need water to bathe to keep their feathers in good condition, so top up the bird bath regularly with fresh water.
-You can use rain water collected in a water butt.
+Birds need water to bathe to keep their feathers in good condition, so providing a bird bath can really help.
+Make sure to change the water daily - you can use rain water collected in a water butt.

 Provide enough cover from the sun

-Provide logs, stone slabs, rockeries and tall grass, which provides cover for frogs, toads and newts seeking shelter from the sun.
+Adding a log pile, rockery and tall grassy areas to your garden will provide cover for frogs, toads and newts seeking shelter from the sun.

 Top up your pond